Alex-G-000/sage-acf-blocks/README.md

 ### resources/assets/scripts/blocks
 Your custom block scripts have to go in this folder to be compiled properly.

 **Note:** You are responsible for `npm install`'ing any packages that the scripts in each block might use.
-A complete list can be found here.

 ### resources/assets/styles/blocks
 Your custom block styles have to go in this folder to be compiled properly.